Cloud Security Best Practices

 Cloud security is not a single control or product — it is a shared responsibility between the cloud provider and the customer.
 Misunderstanding this model is one of the leading causes of cloud breaches.

 This article presents a high-authority, practical guide to cloud security best practices, covering identity, networking, data protection, monitoring, and governance.
+If you're new to cloud architecture, start with core cloud services (IaaS, PaaS, SaaS) and cloud infrastructure fundamentals.

 The Cloud Shared Responsibility Model